 Q1.
 What is being done to support households and businesses with increased electricity usage during this COVID-19 outbreak?

-The government of Ontario intends to extend emergency rate relief for time-of-use electricity customers until May 31, 2020.
-This means that households, farms and small businesses paying TOU electricity rates would continue to be charged the lowest price, known as the off-peak electricity rate, 24 hours a day, 7 days a week until May 31, 2020.
+The government of Ontario has extended emergency rate relief for time-of-use (TOU) electricity customers until May 31, 2020.
+Households, farms and small businesses paying TOU electricity rates will continue to be charged the lowest price, known as the off-peak electricity rate, 24 hours a day, 7 days a week until May 31, 2020.